Guided Reading Program

-The Directed Reading Program (DRP) pairs undergraduate students with graduate student mentors to undertake independent study projects of various sizes and scopes over the course of the spring semester.
+The Guided Reading Program (GRP) pairs undergraduate students with graduate student mentors to undertake independent study projects of various sizes and scopes over the course of the spring semester.
 The projects can take the form of reading and working through a mathematics text, reading research papers, or even doing research.

 For questions about the program, please email firstname.lastname@example.org.

 Selected students are expected to meet with their mentors for at least one hour each week to discuss their progress, put in at least four hours of independent work between meetings, and give 20-minute presentations on some aspect of their work at an end-of-semester gathering for all participants.

 Any sophomore, junior, or senior who has taken 15A (Linear Algebra) and 20A (Multi-Variable Calculus) is eligible to apply.
 First-years who have seen this material are considered on a case-by-case basis.
 Acceptance into the GRP is determined by previous coursework in mathematics (including final grades) and availability of mentors.
 No course credit is awarded.
 Students with heavy or challenging course loads should think carefully before committing to the GRP.

 Any graduate student who has passed the teaching apprenticeship program can apply to be a mentor.
 Each mentor is expected to guide his or her student through the study of a topic.
 This means helping the student come up with a study plan.
 This also means meeting with the student every week to answer questions, point out subtleties, explain the big picture, and have the student present material.
 Each mentor is also expected to assist with the presentation at the end of the semester by helping with the outline of the talk, having the student give practice talks, and helping with LaTeX if the student wants to give a beamer presentation.
 Mentors are modestly compensated for their work.

 Spring 2024 Program